-Check the ZIF socket of the programming modules for their condition and wear.
+Check the ZIF sockets of the programmer and the socket converters for their condition and wear.
 Remove debris, dust and grime from the ZIF sockets with clean, dry and compressed air.
 Clean the ZIF sockets both in closed and opened position.